 Note: If you want us to leave the meal when you are not home or unable to answer the door, you must provide a cooler with ice, or we will not be able to leave the meal.
 You will still be charged even if we are unable to deliver the food.
 While we understand that occasional unexpected emergencies are inevitable, chronic absenteeism may be cause for suspension of services.

 Q: Do you offer substitutions for special diets?

 A: For the most part, we will not substitute menu items.
-If there is something you don't like, you may call 24 hours in advance and cancel your meal for the day with no charge.
+If there is something you don't like, you may call at least 24 hours in advance and cancel your meal for the day with no charge.
 If you are on a low-sugar diet, we provide low-sugar desserts on Friday.
 If you have an allergy, please call and cancel your meal 24 hours in advance.